Frequently Asked Questions

 Frequently asked questions from International Students:

 - When should I arrive?
 Please make your travel arrangements as soon as you can.
-You should plan to arrive at the Eastern Iowa Airport (CID) in Cedar Rapids, Iowa, on Thursday, August 25 or Friday, August 26.
+You should plan to arrive at the Eastern Iowa Airport (CID) in Cedar Rapids, Iowa.

 - Who is my roommate?
 As soon as roommate selection is complete and you have made your deposit to the college, we will contact you with his/her name and e-mail address.
 For more information about roommates click here.

 - What should I bring with me?
 Most international students are limited as to what they can bring to college.
 A shopping list is provided for you with suggestions about the items you’ll need for your room and for classes.
 We encourage you to do most of your shopping AFTER you arrive.
 Your host family or ICL staff will be glad to help you .
 American students tend to bring lots of electronic equipment to college (TV, DVD player, CD player, computer, etc.) so you don’t have to worry about making expensive purchases.